 We spent most of the day by the beach, but since Khalifa had a cold, we couldn’t go in the water or in the pool.

-Christina and I had an errand to run in the afternoon, so we didn’t have lunch at the hotel.
+My friend and I had an errand to run in the afternoon, so we didn’t have lunch at the hotel.
 My husband got back to the hotel during the time that we were gone, and he ended up having a spa treatment while I was away.

 The spa was about a 10-minute walk from our room, but he headed there via a buggy.
 He had an Elemis facial and the Jebel Ali Signature Massage, and he was completely pampered head to toe!
 You can see the full review here: The Spa at JA Jebel Ali Golf Resort.